giovannidotgen/Sonic-2-with-Knuckles/readme.txt

 Terms of use:
 - It is strictly forbidden to use any portion of the code presented within this repository for commercial gain;
 - You are allowed to use any amount of the code and assets provided within this repository for the creation of a ROM hack based on any of the original games from the Sonic the Hedgehog series;
-- You are allowed to directly create a ROM hack based on this repository.
-However, usage of the "GIOVANNI" logo graphics without explicit written consent is strictly forbidden;
+- You are allowed to directly create a ROM hack based on this repository;
+- As an exception to the above, usage of the "GIOVANNI" logo in any form without my explicit, written consent is strictly forbidden.
 - You assume any and all responsibility, as far as usage of this code is concerned.